 The agreements substantially reduce the ongoing delivered costs of these gas supplies and provide lump sum settlement payments of \$375 million to the suppliers.
 The expiration date for the Canadian gas supply contract has been shortened from 2012 to 2003, and the supplier of California offshore gas continues to have an option to purchase related gas treatment and pipeline facilities owned by the Company's gas supply affiliate.
-The agreement with the suppliers of Canadian gas is subject to certain Canadian regulatory and other approvals.
+The agreement with the suppliers of Canadian gas is subject to certain Canadian regulatory approvals.

 COMPREHENSIVE SETTLEMENT OF REGULATORY ISSUES.
-The Utility and a number of interested parties (including the Division of Ratepayer Advocates (DRA) of the CPUC, large noncore customers and ratepayer groups) proposed for CPUC approval a comprehensive settlement (Comprehensive Settlement) of a number of pending regulatory issues including partial rate recovery of restructuring costs associated with the gas supply contracts discussed above.
-The Comprehensive Settlement, upon approval by the CPUC, would permit the Company to recover in utility rates approximately 80 percent of the contract restructuring costs of \$375 million and accelerated amortization of related pipeline assets of its gas supply affiliates of approximately \$130 million, together with interest, over a period of approximately five years.
+The Utility and a number of interested parties (including the Division of Ratepayer Advocates (DRA) of the California Public Utilities Commission (CPUC), large noncore customers and ratepayer groups) proposed for CPUC approval a comprehensive settlement (Comprehensive Settlement) of a number of pending regulatory issues including partial rate recovery of restructuring costs associated with the gas supply contracts discussed above.
+The Comprehensive Settlement was approved by the CPUC on July 20, 1994 and will permit the Company to recover in utility rates approximately 80 percent of the contract restructuring costs of \$375 million and accelerated amortization of related pipeline assets of its gas supply affiliates of approximately \$130 million, together with interest, over a period of approximately five years.
 In addition to the gas supply issues, the Comprehensive Settlement addresses noncore customer rates, reasonableness reviews, a gas cost incentive mechanism and attrition.
 The Company reflected the impact of the Comprehensive Settlement in its financial statements in 1993.
-SoCalGas has filed a financing application with the CPUC primarily for the borrowing of \$425 million to provide for funds needed under the Comprehensive Settlement.
+SoCalGas has obtained authorization from the CPUC for the borrowing of up to \$425 million primarily to provide for funds needed under Comprehensive Settlement.